palantir/gradle-docker/readme.md

    * `dockerTag<tag>`: tag the docker image with `<tag>`
    * `dockerPush`: push the specified image to a docker repository
    * `dockerPush<tag>`: push the `<tag>` docker image to a docker repository
-   * `dockerTagsPush`: push all tagged Docker images to configured Docker Hub
+   * `dockerTagsPush`: push all tagged docker images to a docker repository
    * `dockerPrepare`: prepare to build a docker image by copying dependent task outputs, referenced files, and `dockerfile` into a temporary directory